viniciusmioto/cv/content/project/example/index.md

 slides: example
 ---
 ## The Project
-This app allows coaches and athletes manage their activies.
+IFPR Sports is a mobile App that allows coaches and athletes manage their activies.
 They can communicate each other, view posts, like photos and see their competitions.
 SportIF helps to organize important dates such as training sessions, events and championships.
+It can be downloaded in Android and iOS.
 ## Frameworks
 * Flutter
 * Firebase